aydope/aydope/README.md

 Even though I don’t have professional experience yet, I’ve worked on **several** projects that helped me grow as a developer and understand how to build better, cleaner code.

 Want to build something cool or just talk about web dev?
-You can reach me on [Discord](https://discord.gg/f9FwaqMvbW) or anywhere I’m active online 😄
+You can reach me on [Discord](https://discord.gg/f9FwaqMvbW).

 #